NestorDP/libserial/README.md

 - 🚀 Modern C++ API for serial communication
 - 🧠 Object-Oriented design using smart pointers and RAII
-- ⚙️ Full control of serial port configuration via `termios`
+- ⚙️ Full control of serial port configuration via `termios2`
 - 🧩 Example applications included
-- 🐧 Works on Linux systems
+- 🐧 Works only on Linux systems

 ---